Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   ```

-##  Number input controls
+##  Number
-For number input controls, you can use the `number` component.
+For number input controls, use the `number` component.
-Depending on the metadata defined for your number input control, all proper validations will be applied to it
-automatically.
-It will behave similarly to the text field input control, but it also validates the value written in this
+Depending on the metadata defined for your number input control, all proper validations will be applied to it automatically.
+The number input control behaves similar to the text field input control, but it also validates the value written in this
 input control is a number format.

-So far only 1 style has been defined for this component, so you could ignore passing any attribute to this
+Only one style has been defined for this component, so you could ignore passing any attribute to this input control.
-input control.
 However, the full configuration is:
   ```js
   {
        singleValueNumber: {